 Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: To preserve all wildlife habitat within the conservation area and enhance/restore where possible 1.
-Maintain, enhance and rehabilitate the natural integrity of the various habitats and their component floral and faunal communities in a manner consistent with sound ecological principles and responsible land management practices Restoration plans implemented to breach Goodspeed Road Invasive species inventory completed Restoration of riparian buffer areas adjacent to industrial park Management direction and collaborative partnership document completed Address potential impacts and pressures associated with public use and industrial activity surrounding the WMA Boundary inspected and issues identified/resolved Boundary and regulatory signs installed Compliance with regulations Goal 2: To provide educational, interpretive, and passive recreational opportunities that do not impact the conservation area complex; increase public knowledge of wildlife 1: Provide public opportunities to experience compatible recreational and educational attributes provided by the diversity and uniqueness of a near-natural estuarine system situated in close proximity to an urban environment - Trails and infrastructure maintained throughout WMA management and raise awareness of the sensitivities of the area 2: Elevate ecological awareness of the estuary through public engagement and interpretive information - Updated interpretive signs developed in cooperation with NVISEA and Kwakiutl FN Goal 3: Assess the habitat condition; measure the long-term health and integrity of fish, plant and wildlife populations and gauge the success of habitat protection, restoration and enhancement initiatives 1: Ensure a thorough baseline of information on the biophysical features of Hardy Bay is established Updated habitat map produced Inventory information collected and summarized Assess resident CAGO population and implement strategy to address Juvenile salmonid abundance monitoring completed 2: Implement monitoring program to determine resiliency of estuarine ecosystem in face of climate change - Monitoring program implemented in partnership with Kwakiutl First Nation; estuary resiliency tool implemented and Quatse resiliency determined Goal 4: Public safety 1: Ensure built facilities on property are inspected annually - Annual inspections completed and facilities maintained Goal 5:To foster on- going relationships for the betterment of the 1: Work cooperatively with the appropriate stakeholders including the District of Port Hardy, adjacent - Increased number of partners assisting in the management and monitoring of the WMA conservation area complex and to bring additional land owners, and community groups - Additional in-kind/cash resources resources to assist with the management initiatives a.
+Maintain, enhance and rehabilitate the natural integrity of the various habitats and their component floral and faunal communities in a manner consistent with sound ecological principles and responsible land management practices Restoration plans implemented to breach Goodspeed Road Invasive species inventory completed Restoration of riparian buffer areas adjacent to industrial park Management direction and collaborative partnership document completed Address potential impacts and pressures associated with public use and industrial activity surrounding the WMA Boundary inspected and issues identified/resolved Boundary and regulatory signs installed Compliance with regulations Goal 2: To provide educational, interpretive, and passive recreational opportunities that do not impact the conservation area complex; increase public knowledge of wildlife 1: Provide public opportunities to experience compatible recreational and educational attributes provided by the diversity and uniqueness of a near-natural estuarine system situated in close proximity to an urban environment - Trails and infrastructure maintained throughout WMA management and raise awareness of the sensitivities of the area 2: Elevate ecological awareness of the estuary through public engagement and interpretive information - Updated interpretive signs developed in cooperation with NVISEA and Kwakiutl FN Goal 3: Assess the habitat condition; measure the long-term health and integrity of fish, plant and wildlife populations and gauge the success of habitat protection, restoration and enhancement initiatives 1: Ensure a thorough baseline of information on the biophysical features of Hardy Bay is established Updated habitat map produced Inventory information collected and summarized Assess resident CAGO population and implement strategy to address Juvenile salmonid abundance monitoring completed 2: Implement monitoring program to determine resiliency of estuarine ecosystem in face of climate change - Monitoring program implemented in partnership with Kwakiutl First Nation; estuary resiliency tool implemented and Quatse resiliency determined Goal 4: Public safety 1: Ensure built facilities on property are inspected annually - Annual inspections completed and facilities maintained Goal 5 :To foster ongoing relationships for the betterment of the 1: Work cooperatively with the appropriate stakeholders including the District of Port Hardy, adjacent - Increased number of partners assisting in the management and monitoring of the WMA a.
 Complex Name: Salmon River Elk Reserve Conservation Area b.
 CLD Reference: Salmon River Elk Reserve (LEA)